-In 2022, AmTrust Europe Limited ("AEL" or the "Company") has seen another year of consolidation and embedding of controls.
-During the year we further reduced our line of business participation with our exit from A&H allowing us to focus on 5 key product lines.
-This reflected our continued determination to rationalise our portfolio and focus on our strengths.
-Similarly, we terminated our participation in the Title market and continued our controlled exit from Solicitors PI.
+In 2023, AEL has seen another year of consolidation and embedding of controls.
+During the year, the Company have continued to focus on growing its five core key product lines, whilst minimising the impact of the run-off block of business.
 In each case our decision-making was aided by an understanding of the risk adjusted profitability through our Return on Capital modelling.

-The split of our portfolio into Active lines and Run-Off has proved successful - we have created distinct strategies to manage both growth and exited portfolios.
+The split of our portfolio into Active lines and Run-Off has proved successful - we have continued to manage the business in two distinct strategies (growth and exited portfolios).